 6.3.
-RELIABILITY AND VALIDITY
+Reliability and Validity

-GU CFL aims to achieve a high level of reliability and validity in the assessments of students.GU CFL also aims to ensure that all students are familiar with the assessment and evaluation methods before the exams.
+GU CFL aims to achieve a high level of reliability and validity in the assessments of students.
+GU CFL also aims to ensure that all students are familiar with the assessment and evaluation methods before the exams.
 In this context, the process of informing the students starts with the orientation program at the first moment they come to school, and continues with practices in parallel with the exams and syllabus developed by the collaboration of PMDU and TAU throughout the year.
 In this way, it is ensured that the students have been exposed to all the measurement tools and methods used in the program applied before, and the measurement process is realized in parallel.
 The exams are checked by the coordinator of the TAU in order to minimize the errors that may occur during the exam preparation process and to ensure better communication of TAU with the other units.
 After the approval of the exam, the copying and filing stages of the exam documents can be started by the relevant instructor.

 Since there are more students and classrooms in the English program, after each exam was administered, students' answers that can be an alternative to the answers in the answer key are collected through alternative answer forms.
 These items are evaluated by the TAU members.
 A meeting is organized with the participation of the instructors invigilating in the examination.

 The final decisions for the alternatives are announced and sent by the TAU to each instructor via e-mail after the meeting.
 Students' exams are evaluated in the light of those decisions.

 After the administration of the exams in German, Arabic and French programs, alternative answers are discussed at the meeting.
 The curricula implemented within the college also provide the basis for the validity of the assessment.
 The curriculum is reflected in all exams and assignments for the evaluation of the process.
 All skills acquired by students throughout the year are tested at regular intervals.
 The assessment tools utilized in this process, their contents, and the rubrics used in the assessment process are shared with students and instructors, and they are prepared in a format they are familiar with.
-Finally, in the department of Modern Languages, as the exams are in multiple-choice format and are assessed through a computerized system by the TAU of the Modern Languages, meetings for alternative answers aren't held.

 6.4.
-INTERNAL VERIFICATION
+Internal Verification